 Legislative intent was to increase the availability of capital and promote economic growth, community stability, and improve the quality of life.
 These rural communities have benefited greatly from such projects as street and utility system improvements, the purchase of updated firefighting equipment, and the construction of modern community facilities.

-Funds are allocated annually to the 11 regional Councils of Government throughout Oklahoma.
+Each year, funds for CDBG/REAP are allocated to the 11 regional Councils of Government throughout Oklahoma.
 For the COEDD area of the state, applications are reviewed and funds awarded by the COEDD Board of Directors.
 These Directors include representatives of municipal and county governments, conservation districts, and minority populations.
 COEDD serves as the administrator for the grants.

 Through its Revolving Loan Fund program, the Central Oklahoma Economic Development District (COEDD) makes loans to small businesses to stimulate, develop, and advance business and economic development.
 Its primary goal is to reduce unemployment and create new jobs in the Central Oklahoma region.
-COEDD works in cooperation with private lenders within the seven county area in handling loans that banks might not ordinarily make on their own.
+COEDD works in cooperation with private lenders within the seven county area by making and administering loans that banks might not ordinarily make.
 Businesses unable to get flexible, long-term financing at reasonable rates may be eligible for the Revolving Loan Fund program.

 Gordon Cooper Technology Center: Water & Sewer Infrastructure